CloudLabs-Samples/EduLabs/Demo/fabric/pre-requisites.md

 # Enable and use Microsoft Fabric

-Before you can explore the end-to-end capabilities of Microsoft Fabric, you must enable the Microsoft Fabric:
+Before you explore the end-to-end capabilities of Microsoft Fabric and perform the lab, you must enable the Microsoft Fabric:

 1. Sign in to your **[Power BI](https://app.powerbi.com/)** account at `https://app.powerbi.com`, enter the following email/username, and then click on **Submit**.